ishaan000/GemGem/README.md

 A jewel pattern matching game!
-Great practice for developers to brush up their python skills with many impressive libraries such as PyGame.
+Made using PyGame.

 KEEP ON MATCHING BEFORE THE TIMER RUNS OUT